madetech/handbook/roles/engineer.md

 We expect someone in the role:

-- to be fully billable after 2 weeks on-boarding
 - to need less than 1 day per week of Technical Director involvement in their deliveries
 - to be mentoring middleweight developers on their team within 2 months
 - to be improving our practices across the business within 3 months